The Celebrity Personal Assistant Network

 YOUR CART

-High Net Worth (HNW) Generally Defined: This means that a person is worth at least $1,000,000 net (cash).
+Generally defined, this means that a person is worth at least one million net (cash in liquid assets).

-When to use the hyphens
+When to use the hyphens with the HNWI population

-Should it be "high net worth family" or "high-net-worth family"?
-The short answer is that it depends on the context.
-Here is a quick grammar rule.
-Adjectives modify nouns.
+Here is a quick grammar rule: Adjectives modify nouns.
 Compound adjectives are ones that have more than one word.
-If someone says "I work for a high-net-worth family," then the word "family" is our noun and the words "high net worth" become a compound adjective and need hyphens.
+If someone says, "I work for a high-net-worth individual," then the word "individual" is the noun and the words "high net worth" become a compound adjective and need hyphens.
 Just for clarity, here is an example with each used:

 2. One day I hope to have a high net worth.